uber-web/math.gl/modules/geospatial/README.md

 [math.gl](https://math.gl/docs) is a suite of math modules for 3D and geospatial applications.

-This module contains geospatial math, for dealing with the WGS84 (World Geodetic System) coordinate system etc.
+This module contains geospatial math, primarly ellipsoid math for dealing with the WGS84 (World Geodetic System) coordinate system.

 For documentation please visit the [website](https://math.gl).